PDillis/stylegan2-fun/README.md

 <a name="circular"></a>
 ### Circular interpolation

-A crude version of a circular interpolation video inspired by [Snowy Halcy](Snowy Halcy: https://github.com/halcy/stylegan/blob/master/Stylegan-Generate-Encode.ipynb).
+A crude version of a circular interpolation video inspired by [Lorenz Diener](https://github.com/halcy/stylegan/blob/master/Stylegan-Generate-Encode.ipynb).

 **TODO: Details and example GIF**